kufirre/iot-cybersecurity-seminar/exercise3.md

 For this hands-on exercise, we will use a publicly available version of the [**Eclipse Mosquitto**](https://mosquitto.org/) MQTT server/broker.
 [This server](https://test.mosquitto.org/) is provided as a service for the community to do testing, but it is also extremely useful for testing.

+> [!WARNING]
+> Being publicly hosted, it is possible that the mosquitto broker is not always online and available.
+In case the this server is not available at the time of your testing, you can use the server from [EMQX](https://www.emqx.com/en/mqtt/public-mqtt5-broker) instead.
+When using the EMQX broker, the hostname/endpoint address will be "broker.emqx.io" and the root CA certificate should be downloaded from [here.](https://assets.emqx.com/data/broker.emqx.io-ca.crt) All the other parameters will remain the same.

 ## MQTT client